QuickBooks Blog

 Not keeping accurate employee records and information

-Not only are employee records important for your own purposes, but you’re actually required to hold on to them.
-In general, employers are expected to keep basic employee records for seven years.
+Not only are employee records important for your own purposes, but you’re also required to hold on to them.
+In general, employers are expected to keep basic employee records for seven years.Β

 Neglecting employee onboarding

 Onboarding is an important step in the hiring process.
-It can be tempting to do a quick introduction, have them fill out a few pieces of paperwork and turn them loose on the first day.
-However, that’s not a very effective way to get them acquainted with your company.
+It can be tempting to do a quick introduction, have new employees fill out a few pieces of paperwork, and turn them loose on the first day.
+However, that’s not a very effective way to get employees acquainted with your company.

 Making payroll mistakes